 Note that the current models being sold have a 7th generation (Kaby Lake) processor, so OpenBSD compatibility will be different.

 Xiaomi offers this laptop in silver and gold.
 They also make a 13" version but it comes with an NVidia graphics chip.

 Since these laptops are only sold in China, they come with a Chinese language version of Windows 10 and only one or two distributors that carry them ship to the US.
 Unfortunately that also means they come with practically no warranty or support.

-A single USB-C port on the right-hand side is used to charge the laptop and provide USB connectivity.
-A USB-C ethernet adapter I tried worked fine in OpenBSD.
-Whether intentional or not, a particular design touch I appreciated was that the USB-C port is placed directly to the right of the power button on the keyboard, so you don't have to look or feel around for the port when plugging in the power cable.
+A USB-C port on the right-hand side is used to charge the laptop and provide USB connectivity.
+I tried a USB-C ethernet adapter in OpenBSD which worked fine.
+Whether intentional or not, a particular design touch I appreciated was that the USB-C port is placed directly to the right of the power button on the keyboard, so one doesn't have to look or feel around for the port when plugging in the power cable.
 A small charging LED is on the right side of the USB-C port.

 A single USB 3.0 type-A port is available on the right side next to the USB-C port.
 A full-size HDMI port and a headphone jack are on the left-hand side.

-Wireless connectivity is provided by a soldered-on Intel 8260 wireless adapter and Bluetooth.
+Wi-Fi and Bluetooth connectivity are provided by a soldered-on Intel 8260 wireless adapter.
 The webcam in the screen bezel attaches internally over USB.